lukasborawski/vue-use-state-effect/.github/README.md

 You can read all about the technical background and all the details in this [article](https://lukasborawski.medium.com/vue-use-state-effect-14f81a6c8d62).

-Check out below how to use it, provided examples and demos where you can see it in action.
+Check out the docs of how to use it, get familiar with provided examples and demos where you can see it in action.
 Any questions, problems, errors?
 Please check out the [Q&A](#questions) section first, then if you still will be unhappy add a new [Issue](https://github.com/lukasborawski/vue-use-state-effect/issues).
 Thanks and Enjoy!

 ### Installation